Commercial Law FAQs

 If a company is in default, then the public officer is liable to pay any penalties.
-However, the public officer is not personally liable for payment of tax due by the company.
+However, the public officer is not personally liable for the payment of tax due by the company.

 The initial director or directors can appoint more directors in the future – as follows:

-No (but see next two questions).
+No (but see the next two questions).
 A trust cannot own shares in a company because the law says a trust is not a separate legal person.
 For example, the ‘John Smith Family Trust’ cannot own shares or any other property.

 Even so, the trustee of a trust, in his, her or its capacity as trustee, is capable of owning shares and other property – see next question.